awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 **IAM role**
 The AWS Identity and Access Management \(IAM\) role that gives CloudFront permission to deliver real\-time logs to your Kinesis data stream\.
 When you create a real\-time log configuration with the CloudFront console, you can choose **Create new service role** to let the console create the IAM role for you\.
 When you create a real\-time log configuration with AWS CloudFormation or the CloudFront API \(AWS CLI or SDK\), you must create the IAM role yourself and provide the role ARN\.
-To create the IAM yourself, use the following policies\.
+To create the IAM role yourself, use the following policies\.
 **IAM role trust policy**

 ```